rizac/eGSIM/README.md

    The command `migrate` does nothing if it detects that there is nothing to migrate)

 6. Repopulate all eGSIM tables (command `egsim_init`)

+### Create a custom management command

+See `egsim/api/management/commands/README.md`.

+The next two sections will describe how to store new data (regionalizations and flatfiles) that will be made available in eGSIM by means of two management commands

 ### Add new predefined flatfiles